About EQUALS

 EQUALS was founded in 2016 by five partners: the International Telecommunication Union, UN Women, the International Trade Centre, GSMA and the United Nations University.

-Today, EQUALS is a growing global network of more than 100 partners – including governments, companies and NGOs.
+Today, EQUALS is a growing global network of national, regional and international partners – including governments, companies and NGOs.

 Why do we need digital gender equality?